Eschatologue/CM_wiki/docs/option/class-options/warlock-invocations/phb24.md

 _**Prerequisite:** Level 9+ Warlock, [Pact of the Blade](#pact-of-the-blade)_

-Once per turn when you hit a creature with your pact weapon, you can deal an extra 1d6 :dmg-necr: Necrotic, :dmg-psyc: Psychic, or :dmg-radi: Radiant damage (your choice) to the creature, and you can expend one of your Hit Point Dice to roll it and regain a number of Hit Points equal to the roll plus your Constitution modifier (minimum of 1 Hit Point).
+Once per turn when you hit a creature with your Pact Weapon, you can deal an extra 1d6 :dmg-necr: Necrotic, :dmg-psyc: Psychic, or :dmg-radi: Radiant damage (your choice) to the creature, and you can expend one of your Hit Point Dice to roll it and regain a number of Hit Points equal to the roll plus your Constitution modifier (minimum of 1 Hit Point).

 ---